-The heat of the night billowed through the open window, and Harry sprawled atop his four poster bed.
+The heat of the night billowed through the open window and Harry was sprawled atop his bed.
 He had that dream again, of the graveyard, when he was squeezed and tied, with Cedric dead at his feet.
 His body was still sore from that night.
 He assumed that was why, subconsciously, the pain only grew as the nightmares made him relive every moment.

-In the dark he could make out hazy blocks of furniture, and he forced himself not to think of any graveyard.
-Before he could wish that it had been him instead in the dirt, a sudden wave of nausea racked his body.
+In the dark he could make out hazy blocks of furniture, so similar to tomb stones.
+Before hid thoughts could go any darker, a sudden wave of nausea racked his body.
 Harry gripped the front of his shirt and sighed all too soon as it subsided to a dull pain, concentrating in his lower stomach.

 It ended in a light tickle that itched his chest and abdominal muscles.
 He frowned as he relaxed his hand there.
-He didn't have the heart to go to the hospital wing.
-He knew his health wasn't good, heck, he had not grown a smidgen since turning fourteen.
-The likely hood of some miraculous growth spurt was almost a sick joke for him.
+Since the tournament these mild attacks had only gotten worse.
+He knew his health wasn't good, heck, he hadn't grown a smidgen since turning fourteen.
+The likely hood of some miraculous growth spurt was almost a rinning joke between him and Ron.
 Ron was already towering over him, and he could have sworn that he had even shrunk a bit.
 Just thinking of his body sent another tremor of itchiness.
 He would have laughed if not for the onslaught of cramps.
-He didn't know if he should embrace the pain or become bitter from it.

 He settled a lone hand to probe the area.
-His waist felt slimmer to his touch, and his muscles less defined, to his great displeasure.
+His waist felt slimmer to his touch and his muscles less defined, to his great displeasure.
 Though he would never truly be fat, the muscles had given him an extra weight, and he could never tolerate being soft.
 Fate had cursed him to be small, courteous of the Dursley's regiment of malnutrition to his diet, and puberty worked no magic for him yet.
-What was wrong with his body?

-Though exhausted, Ron's snores and his mind's habitual course to depression would unsurprisingly keep him up again.
+Though exhausted, Ron's snores would unsurprisingly keep him up again.
 Not wanting to spend a fruitless night tossing and imprisoned in his own mind, he silently crawled to the end of his bed where his trunk was.
 Harry didn't bother with changing, and he slid into his shoes, secured his wand, and draped the invisibility cloak over his head.
 The alarm read 3:42 and he withdrew from the room with the little light that issued from the window to guide his way.

-He vaguely could recall the horrors of Health class in the muggle schooling, but even that could not answer the question of his retarded growth and lack of puberty.
+He vaguely could recall the horrors of Health class in the muggle schooling, but even that could not answer the question of his slow growth.
 The human body seemed like a foreign subject for there were no classes on it offered, at least that he knew of.